 [Proposed Change]: Suggest to:

-whenever the UE has a measConfig, perform RSRP and RSRQ measurements for each serving cell for which servingCellMO is configured as follows:
+whenever the UE has a measConfig, perform RSRP and RSRQ measurements for each serving cell for which servingCellMO or servingCellMO-OD is configured as follows:

-1> for each serving cell for which servingCellMO is configured, if the reportConfig associated with at least one measId included in the measIdList within VarMeasConfig contains SINR as trigger quantity and/or reporting quantity:
+1> for each serving cell for which servingCellMO or servingCellMO-OD is configured, if the reportConfig associated with at least one measId included in the measIdList within VarMeasConfig contains SINR as trigger quantity and/or reporting quantity:

 [Comments]:

 [Apple] It is not correct.
 The measurement on servingCellMO-OD is not mandatory but only when switching to use it (in case of different frequency between AO-SSB and OD-SSB).

+[Rapporteur] This requires further discussion in the next meeting.

 Z102